David-OConnor/pyflow/README.md

 ## What you can do

 ### Managing dependencies:
-- `pypackage install` - Install all packages in `pyproject.toml`, and remove ones not (recursively) specified
+- `pypackage install` - Install all packages in `pyproject.toml`, and remove ones not (recursively) specified.
-- `pypackage install toolz` - If you specify one or more packages after `install`, those packages will be added to `pyproject.toml` and installed.
+- `pypackage install requests` - If you specify one or more packages after `install`, those packages will be added to `pyproject.toml` and installed.
 - `pypackage install numpy==1.16.4 matplotlib>=3.1.` - Example with multiple dependencies, and specified versions
-- `pypackage uninstall toolz` - Remove one or more dependencies
+- `pypackage uninstall requests` - Remove one or more dependencies

 ### Running REPL and Python files in the environment:
 - `pypackage python` - Run a Python REPL
 - `pypackage python main.py` - Run a python file
 - `pypackage ipython`, `pypackage black` etc - Run a CLI script like `ipython`.
 This can either have been installed by a dependency, or specified under `[tool.pypackage]`, `scripts`
-- `pypackage run ipython` - alternate syntax
+- `pypackage run ipython` - alternate syntax for the above
+- `pypackage script myscript.py` - Run a one-off script, outside a project directory, with per-file package management

 ### Building and publishing:
 - `pypackage package` - Package for distribution (uses setuptools internally, and